ActiveBrainAtlas2/preprocessing-pipeline/docs/programmer/polygon2segmenation.md

     We transform the points from the stack space to the atlas space using the `forward_transform_points` function. `forward_transform_points` takes a list of point coordinates and outputs the result of the points after the transformation.
 The function will be run on all of the points in all the polygons and apply the affine or rigid transformation calculated from the structure coms to the atlas coms.

-1. Creating the 3D masks from polygon data
+1. After the transformation, we create the 3D masks from polygon data

-     The [VolumeMaker](https://github.com/ActiveBrainAtlas2/abakit/blob/master/src/abakit/atlas/VolumeMaker.py) class is then used to create a 3D mask from the 2D contours.
+     The [VolumeMaker](https://github.com/ActiveBrainAtlas2/abakit/blob/master/src/abakit/atlas/VolumeMaker.py) class is then used to create a 3D mask of type uint8 from the 2D contours.
 The aligned contours are given to the class by the function `set_aligned_contours`.
 The volume is calculated by running the function `compute_COMs_origins_and_volumes`.
 After the calculation, the volume can be found in the `self.volumes` attribute.

      The [VolumeMaker](https://github.com/ActiveBrainAtlas2/abakit/blob/master/src/abakit/atlas/VolumeMaker.py) class has the parent class [BrainStructureManager](https://github.com/ActiveBrainAtlas2/abakit/blob/master/src/abakit/atlas/BrainStructureManager.py) which inherits from the [Brain](https://github.com/ActiveBrainAtlas2/abakit/blob/master/src/abakit/lib/Brain.py) class and [VolumeUtilities](https://github.com/ActiveBrainAtlas2/abakit/blob/master/src/abakit/atlas/VolumeUtilities.py) class.
 The Brain class has a multitude of functions that handle the file path and database access.
 VolumeUtilities has functions to threshold volumes and for smoothing the 3D mask with a gaussian filter.
 Most of the function of the Brain class is not that useful to the VolumeMaker in this context.
 We should add the ability to toggle these part of the functions so that a connection to the database would not be required to run this step.
+1. Storing the 3D mask in the database

      Once the 3D mask has been created, it will then be stored in the `brain_shape` table.
 Each row in this table will hold metadata describing the row and also two blob columns.
 One column will hold the transformation.
 This transformation is pickled using the pickle module.
 The 2nd blob column will hold the pickled 3D mask.
+The largest of the structures (Superior Colliculus) is around 3MB

 1. Creating the Neuroglancer segmentation layer from the 3D masks
     1. The 2nd part of the process fetches the pickled data from the DB and creates the Neuroglancer segmentation layer.
 Each numpy array is simply a 3D mask of zeros and ones.
 Each different structure is then multiplied by a 'color' number taken from the database to give it a different color in Nueroglancer.
 Each array then is a mask filled with mostly zeros and some color number.
 This array is then processed with the [Seung Lab Cloudvolume software](https://github.com/seung-lab/igneous).
 To process the numpy arrays into the segmentation layer, the following steps are taken: